appscode/blog/content/post/stash-2.0/index.md

 ### Migrate from Stash to KubeStash

+Stash is hte most widely deployed backup/restore solution offered by AppsCode.
+We intend to offer support for it for 3 more years (till Dec 31, 2027).
+We plan to perform on going releases to go with the Kubernetes release and bug fixes as necessary.
+We also plan to update restic version used by Stash.

-If you are already using Stash and want to migrate to KubeStash, then follow the following steps.
+Given the api groups are different for CRDs, the recommended migration process from Stash 1.0 to KubeStash is to install both of them side-by-side.
+Once you have sufficient backup data using KubeStash, remove the backup data from Stash and uninstall it from the cluster.
+So, if you are already using Stash and want to migrate to KubeStash, then follow the following steps:

 - [Install KubeStash](https://kubestash.com/docs/latest/setup/install/kubestash/) and run Stash and KubeStash backup simultaneously for all target applications.
 - [Uninstall Stash](https://stash.run/docs/latest/setup/uninstall/stash/) once the KubeStash backup for all target applications has run to the length of the retention policy.
 - Clean up the backend data that was taken backup using Stash.

 Now, you are ready to go with only KubeStash.
+This might not be ok for those who have very large existing backups using Stash.
+Please reach out to support@appscode.com or directly if that is your use-case.

 If you are not using Stash, then just [install KubeStash](https://kubestash.com/docs/latest/setup/install/kubestash/).

-> It is recommended to use `KubeStash` if you are looking for a cloud-native data backup and recovery solution for Kubernetes workloads.
+> It is recommended to use `KubeStash` for new projects and cluster, if possible.

 ### Support